The Froebel Trust

 Key Success Factors

-Strong Froebelian Framework: Applications must demonstrate genuine commitment to and understanding of Froebelian principles - child-centered, play-based approaches.
+Strong Froebelian Framework: Applications must demonstrate genuine commitment to and understanding of Froebelian principles - child-centred, play-based approaches.

 Senior Leadership Support: Projects with full backing and involvement of senior management have greater success and more lasting benefits.
 This support should be explicit in applications.

-Clear Research Design: For action research grants, include a research mentor (at least 1 hour/month, £50-£70/hour).
-Can be self if lead has research experience at Masters level or above.
+Clear Research Design: For research-based grants, include a research mentor if required.
 Trust can help find mentors.

 Realistic Budgets: